 GetFeedback Pros

-- Easy multi-channel NPS distribution
+- Easy multi-channel NPS survey distribution

 - Real-time dashboards inside CRM workflows